 Students lost the equivalent of three months of learning in mathematics and one-and-a-half months of learning in reading [in 2020].

 So instead of avoiding the topic of summer school or only suggesting it to students who are struggling, teachers, families, and administrators should position summer school as an option to all students.
 Providing structure, learning opportunities, and childcare can be very helpful to both students and families, especially after a school year like the one we’re experiencing.
-Work to normalize the idea of summer school during the school year by integrating summer school programs into your conversations with students and their parents—even if it is optional.
+Work to normalize the idea of summer school during the academic year by mentioning summer programs in your conversations with students and their parents—even if they are optional.

 Reforming the School Year